The Most Important Qualities of a Good Trial Lawyer

 The best way to win a case that goes to trial depends on several things, but two of the most important are thorough preparation and finding the best possible trial lawyer you can.
 And that begs the question of what is it that makes for a good trial lawyer.

 Qualities A Good Trial Lawyer in Baton Rouge Should Have

 In addition to having good trial skills, successful lawyers need certain characteristics.
 Here are eight more qualities that will serve an attorney well in and out of a courtroom.

-A great negotiator.
-Even though a case has gone to trial, that does not preclude the possibility that a settlement could still take place.
+- A great negotiator.
+Even when a case has gone to trial, a settlement could still take place.
 Plea bargains and monetary awards can still be part of the equation at any time.
-A lawyer who is a great negotiator can save a client thousands of dollars or maneuver a defendant into paying much larger sums than they initially expected to pay.
+You need a lawyer who can successfully negotiate.
+Good negotiation could save you thousands of dollars!

-Outstanding legal writing abilities.
-Much of what a trial lawyer will work on involves creating clear and concise documents that have to persuade a judge.
-A trial lawyer who can grasp legal concepts and convey them clearly creates a big advantage for his or her client.
+- Outstanding writer.
+Much of what a trial lawyer’s work involves creating clear and concise documents to persuade a judge.
+A trial lawyer who can convey legal concepts clearly on paper is a big advantage for clients.

-Interpersonal skills.
-Great interpersonal skills translate into a more likable presence in the courtroom.
-Since part of an attorney’s job is to persuade a judge and a jury, this can mean the difference between victory and defeat.
-The flip side of this is that a good trial lawyer must also know when to become tougher and more aggressive to the point of being confrontational.
+- Interpersonal skills.
+Exceptional interpersonal skills equal a more likable presence in the courtroom.
+Part of an attorney’s job is persuading a judge and jury.
+People skills can make the difference between victory and defeat.
+A good trial lawyer should balance likability with the sometimes-necessary aggressiveness.

 High Quality Trial Lawyers in Baton Rouge

-We’re so sure of the quality of a good trial lawyer because we have seen them in action, week in and week out.
-Williamson Fontenot Campbell & Whittington (WFCW) is a law firm in Baton Rouge which works with clients in dealing with maritime law, personal injury, vehicle accidents, big truck wrecks, and workers compensation.
+We’re so sure of the qualities of good trial lawyers because we see them in action, week in and week out.
+Williamson Fontenot Campbell & Whittington (WFCW) is a Baton Rouge law firm.
+We work with clients in dealing with maritime law, personal injury, vehicle accidents, big truck wrecks, and workers compensation.
 We’re proud to serve our friends and neighbors in Baton Rouge.
 If you’re in need of some legal aid, get in touch!